 A-Frame Metal Shelter

 The classic A-frame design offers a neat look and robust protection against the weather.
 I’ve found it to be a reliable choice, especially if you love the idea of matching your camper’s roofline with your home’s aesthetics.
+Once your shelter is built, it provides the perfect covered workspace for executing new pop up camper conversion ideas.

 Custom Metal Structures

 Design a custom metal structure to fit your unique needs.
 My favorite part is choosing the color and style to reflect your personality.
+These structures are also perfect for protecting your latest DIY old camper remodel.

 Partially Enclosed Carport

 If you’re looking to protect from prying eyes and weather, a partially enclosed carport does the trick.
 I love how it balances privacy with the open-air feel, perfect for those breezy summer days.
+If you have multiple vehicles to shelter, exploring some stylish double carport ideas can help you maximize this semi-enclosed space.

 Mixed Material Canopy

 A canopy using both metal and wood can offer the best of both worlds.
 I once mixed reclaimed wood with metal for a friend’s canopy, creating a unique, textured look.
+We actually drew inspiration from some small camper interior remodels that use similar mixed materials.